 Currently, almost a third of e-residents register business in Estonia.
 In total, e-residents have established more than 22,000 companies with a total turnover of more than 10 billion euros.
 Every year, a fifth of all new companies and 28% of startups are set up with the participation of e-residents.
 E-resident companies have created more than 3,600 jobs in Estonia.

 The total direct economic impact of the e-residency program on the Estonian state (tax revenues and state duties) now stands at more than 114 million euros.
 As a result of the successful implementation of the growth strategy of the e-residency program, the program’s total direct contribution to the Estonian treasury will increase by another quarter of a billion euros by the end of 2025.
 In addition, the program brings indirect income to the state also through the improvement of Estonia’s international reputation, as well as the growth in the number of Estonian companies serving e-residents and investments.
 In 2021, the direct economic income from the e-residency program for the state was estimated at 35.2 million euros.

 E-residency contributes to strengthening Estonia’s reputation as an innovative digital country.
 During the entire history of the program, its coverage of Estonia in the international media has been valued at 385 million euros.

-Regardless of whether you are already an Estonian e-resident or just decided to apply for an e-resident card, Company in Estonia OÜ will help you to establish your company in Estonia.
+Regardless of whether you are already an Estonian e-resident or just decided to apply for an e-resident card, Wisor Group OÜ will help you to establish your company in Estonia.
 We also provide private tax consultation for non-residents when declaring income in Estonia.
 You can contact our specialist and get a quote as soon as possible.